Welcome to legendary Jazzhus Montmartre in Copenhagen

 Re-opening in 2010

-The re-opening of the historic venue in May 2010 was initiated by serial entrepreneur, journalist and media executive Rune Bech together with jazz pianist Niels Lan Doky.
+The re-opening of the historic venue in May 2010 was initiated by journalist-turned-entrepreneur, journalist and media executive Rune Bech and jazz pianist Niels Lan Doky.

 The new Jazzhus Montmartre quickly became a Copenhagen top attraction again.
 The New York Times included Montmartre on its much-hyped list of must-see-places in the city under the headline "Rebirth Of Cool".